AkashCiel/scTopoGAN/README.md

 2) The ```scTopoGAN_results.py``` script reproduce the alignment results of scTopoGAN using different datasets.
 3) The ```UnionCom.py``` and ```manifold_align_mmd_pytorch.py``` scripts are used to apply UnionCom and MMD-MA, respectively.
 Both methods were used to benchmark the performance of scTopoGAN.

-For citation and further information please refer to: "scTopoGAN: Unsupervised manifold alignment of single-cell data", [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.04.27.489829v3)
+For citation and further information please refer to: "scTopoGAN: Unsupervised manifold alignment of single-cell data", [Bioinformatics Advances](https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad171/7450146)